-The Center for Interventional Psychiatry at Western Psychiatric Institute and Clinic of UPMC specializes in conditions that do not respond to usual treatments.
+The Center for Interventional Psychiatry at UPMC Western Psychiatric Hospital specializes in conditions that do not respond to traditional treatments.

-For some conditions, few treatments exist, and for others, standard treatments have not improved the patient's symptoms.
+For some, standard treatments have not improved the patient's symptoms.

-Some patients are unable to take the medications they need because of side-effects, or may also refuse to take the medication that is prescribed.
+Some patients are unable to take the medications they need because of side effects, or may refuse to take the prescribed medication.

 The Center for Interventional Psychiatry cares for patients who have already received a diagnosis, and for those who are being diagnosed for the first time.
 We specialize in treating these conditions: